phanremy/kitwe-app/README.md

 An user creates a profile, decides which info she/he wants to share, and with who.
 She/he creates profile for her/his acquaintances, and keep tracks of information she/he wants.

+Credits to SanichKotikov for the [SolidJS Family Tree](https://github.com/SanichKotikov/solid-family-tree-example) and the [relatives tree library](https://github.com/SanichKotikov/relatives-tree)

 ## Technical Stack